geez0219/website-ng/src/assets/branches/r1.0/example/one_shot_learning/siamese.md

 ## Inferencing

-Below, we are inferring results on the test dataset.
-Here, we generate 5-way one shot trial for demo purposes.
+Let's perform inferencing on some elements in the test dataset.
+Here, we generate a 5-way one shot trial for demo purposes.

 ```python